nycksw/ocd/README.md

 ### Security

-Hopefully this is obvious, but any time you fetch files from the internet and write them to your home directory you need to be careful.
+Hopefully this is obvious, but any time you fetch files from the internet and write them to your home directory, you need to be careful.